SigNoz/opentelemetry-python-example/lesson-1/README.md

 In this tutorial, we've created a Flask-based to-do application with MongoDB database.
 The application service interacts with MongoDB to manage tasks.

-In the next lesson, we will set up basic auto-instrumentation in our Flask application with OpenTelemetry.
+In the [next lesson](https://github.com/SigNoz/opentelemetry-python-example/tree/main/lesson-2), we will set up SigNoz, an OpenTelemetry-native APM.
+OpenTelemetry does not provide a storage and analytics layer, and you need a backend to send the collected data to.